phoenix021/ConfigPortal32Adv/README.md

 ### Changes

-**15.08.2025**
+**18.08.2025**

 1. Added styles for input field labels and placeholders
 2. Introduced InputField and InputGroup structs to divide parameters into WiFi and Other categories
 3. Enabled pre-loading of existing settings into the configuration page
+4. Removed user\_config\_html.
+Use the InputField instead to add new fields to the Web form.
-4. The sketch uses nearly 1 MB of flash; consider increasing the firmware partition size on the ESP32
+5. The sketch uses nearly 1 MB of flash; consider increasing the firmware partition size on the ESP32

 ---